Lorp/fit-to-width/README.md

 ## Issues

-* Sometimes the font is not ready in time for a container’s `clientWidth` to be measured.
-Reloading usually solves the problem, but a solution is needed.
+* Sometimes the font is not ready in time for a container’s `clientWidth` to be measured, even when document.fonts.ready has resolved to true.
+Reloading the page or adding a 2 ms timeout seems to solve the problem, but a solution is needed.
+This appears to be a bug since [the CSS spec states](https://drafts.csswg.org/css-font-loading-3/#font-face-set-ready) “The ready promise is only fulfilled after layout operations complete”

 * Currently (2018-06) only Safari supports `font-stretch`.
 You must use the `font-variation-settings:wdth` method for Chrome.